Skip to content

 Our Goals

-• Develop clinical training environments integrating geriatrics and primary care.
+• Transform clinical training environments into integrated geriatrics and primary care systems that are both age-friendly and dementia-capable.

 Our Team